simple10/famous-inspector/README.md

 I'll leave it as a proof of concept of how to hook into this frame

 ### Repurposing server for a new extension
-- Most of the builtin extension mechanisms are really bad for a number of reasons
-- so we wrap eval in a client server.
-- To create a new UI ontop of the existing system,just `rm -rf chrome app/*.js`
+* To create a new UI ontop of the existing system,just `rm -rf chrome app/*.js`
-- add a new `app/init.js`
+* add a new `app/init.js`
-- and hook into agents.domAgent which will call out to server/DomAgent.js -> server/FamousParasite.js
+* and hook into agents.domAgent which will call out to server/DomAgent.js -> server/FamousParasite.js

 ###todo
 - [ ] quiet mode for hiding modifiers